 All jokes aside, of all the proffered theories, the only one that’s been close to the mark is the notion that the long neck allowed the plesiosaur to sneak up on its prey by concealing its huge body from far off.
 This theory is actually accurate (Occam’s razor, anyone?), although no one has ever explained the mechanics of it, nor explored how it would benefit the animal.
 I’m going to do so now, and in detail.

 Plesiosaurs were fast swimmers and highly maneuverable.
 But so were the fish they hunted.
 Fish have a variety of senses to allow them to detect predators, and they also tend to travel in schools, which increases their awareness.
 Schools can scatter when frightened or attacked and they also incorporate a technique called murmuration, wherein they unexpectedly change direction en masse.
 This makes it hard to pick off an individual victim, affording more protection to the school as a whole.
 In addition to their usually keen eyesight, fish have a lateral line – a series of sense organs running along their bodies – that allows them to sense movement and vibrations in the surrounding water.
 This keeps fish from bumping hard into one another and helps them find prey and avoid predators, even in complete darkness.
 As a result, fish are sensitive to the displacement wave caused by approaching objects, including floating debris, boats, and predators.
-This would have included plesiosaurs.
+This would have included plesiosaurs, whose huge bodies, not to mention the added turbulence cause by their pectoral flippers, would have set off all manner of lateral line alarms.

 The elongated neck of Plesiosauromorphs evolved to allow them to overcome these biological defenses.
 When approaching fish from below or the back (the best way, as the prey’s eyes were then useless), an animal like a shark or crocodile would be quickly discerned by the water it pushes ahead of its body, i.e. its displacement wave.
 The size of this wave would tell the fish that there was something large and dangerous coming up behind them at high speed.
 They would then take evasive action or possibly scatter.

 By putting a snake-like head at the end of a long neck, the plesiosaurs bypassed the fish’s lateral line defensive strategy.
 With the marine reptile’s head being about the same size as the fish it hunted (and given their jaws’ ability to stretch to accommodate prey the size of their head, we can safely assume that this was usually the case) the displacement wave produced by the head would not be detected as a threat by the schooling fish.
-It would come up on their “scope” as just another member of the school.
+It would come up on their “scope” as just another member of the school and would be automatically dismissed as a non-threat.
 This would effectively allow the plesiosaur to follow the school along and basically graze like a cow, swimming with the fish, clamping down on a victim at the rear of the school, and then dropping back a few feet to gulp it down before repeating the scenario over and over.

 This technique was highly advantageous as it would not have alarmed the school, which would have promptly dispersed.
 A single fish the size of its small head would not have provided sufficient protein for a multi-ton elasmosaur.
 So you can bet it was following the school along like a hungry diner at a buffet line, methodically gulping down fish after fish until it was satiated.